Bachana Tskhadadze

-Bachana Tskhadadze (ბაჩანა ცხადაძე; born 23 October 1987) is a Georgian former footballer who played as a striker.
-Currently working as a certified senior football manager.
+Bachana Tskhadadze (ბაჩანა ცხადაძე; born 23 October 1987) is a Georgian former footballer who played as a forward.
+He works as a football manager.

 Club career

 Inter Baku

 Tskhadadze signed for Inter Baku in May 2010, where he spent 5 seasons and managed to score 47 goals which is the club's all-time record until present.

 Flamurtari Vlorë

 On 10 August 2015, Tskhadadze signed a one-year deal with Albanian Superliga side Flamurtari Vlorë with an option to extend for another year.
-He was presented to the media in the very same day, and was given number 28 for the upcoming 2015–16 season.
+He was presented to the media the very same day, and was given number 28 for the upcoming 2015–16 season.

 Bastia

-Tskhadadze joined Corsican club Bastia in the summer of 2018 just a year from recovery of an achilles tendon surgery.
+Tskhadadze joined Corsican club Bastia in the summer of 2018 just a year from recovery of an Achilles tendon surgery.
 He announced his retirement in January 2019 because of the multiple injuries he was suffering.

 International career

-He debuted for Georgia's national team in a friendly match against Liechtenstein on 5 March 2014.
+Tskhadadze debuted for Georgia's national team in a friendly match against Liechtenstein on 5 March 2014.